paulbaker3/foundry-planner/README.md

 PDF planner designed for e-ink devices.

-See [discussions](https://github.com/paulbaker3/foundry-planner/discussions) for available planners and their variations.
+See [original discussions topic](https://github.com/kudrykv/latex-yearly-planner/discussions) for available planners and their variations.

-### Documentation work in progress
-I am planning to write more documentation on how to use it and build it on your own.
-Spoiler alert: it won't be easy.
-Anyhow, more info on this will come.
+See [forked discussions topic](https://github.com/paulbaker3/foundry-planner/discussions) for ongoing support and feature requests.

 ## Quick Start Guide
 Here are the steps to quickly get the project up and running.